Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Discussion and conclusion

 In future work we plan to show how the empirical cascades compare to models of information diffusion.
-Given that we have found that information rarely spreads between communities on this topic, we are interested to find 1) which of the popular models of information diffusion best capture this spread and 2) does the network structure sufficiently mediate the observed spread of information between the communities or do we require information on community specific content-spreading ''attractiveness"?
+Given that we have found that information rarely spreads between communities on this topic, we are interested in finding 1) which of the popular models of information diffusion best capture this spread and 2) whether the network structure sufficiently mediate the observed spread of information between the communities or whether we require information on community specific content-spreading ``attractiveness''.
+We will also use centrality measures to find the most influential users in our polarised environment and assess their performance when applied to a polarised social network.
+Furthermore, we would like to explore other methods for node classification in future work using machine learning algorithms, such as knowledge graphs and text embedding, and potentially extend our initial classification of very active nodes to more peripheral nodes in the discussion using label propagation.
+We would also like to explore other methods of cascade inference in the future, such as NetInf~\cite{gomez2012inferring} and other statistically based methods, and assess how well these methods match each other on empirical datasets and how well they recreate known cascade structures from simulated data.